invesdwin/invesdwin-util/README.md

 #### `Assertions`
 The popular fluent API http://joel-costigliola.github.io/assertj/ extended by FDate and Decimal.
 Though sometimes it might be better to use if-throw statements instead of this API, since it might be a performance bottleneck in some cases.
 Where it is not, it is a very good ease in doing defensive coding.
 Best approach is to use it as a default and replace it by manual code where the profiler tells that it is too slow (should not be too many cases anyway).
 #### `ADelegateComparator`
 Ever wondered if your comparator will result in ascending or descending order?
 This class will make the desired order easier to get by making that an explicit decision during sort calls.
+You also only have to give it the property to compare and it will handle casting, null checks and other things for you.
 #### `Strings`, `Reflections`, `Objects`, ...
 Being a one-stop class to find the utility method you are searching for by providing a static facade to the most useful frameworks and providing its own set of operations which are missing from the ones that already exist.